napframework/nap/docs/doxygen/markdown/00_install.md

 Alternatively you can follow the steps below to install the dependencies, however we still recommend running `check_build_environment.bat` afterwards to verify your build environment.

-1. Download and install Visual Studio 2015 Update 3 from <a href="https://www.visualstudio.com/vs/older-downloads/" target="_blank">visualstudio.com/vs/older-downloads</a>.
-The Community Edition can be downloaded for free.
+1. Download and install <a href="https://go.microsoft.com/fwlink/?LinkId=615435&clcid=0x409" target="_blank">Visual Studio 2015</a>.
+This link points to the community edition which can be used for free.
+Make sure to select `Visual C++` under `programming languages` when installing Visual Studio.
 2. Download and install <a href="http://cmake.org/download" target="_blank">CMake</a>

 ## macOS {#setup_build_env_macos}